 2. Chrome fixtures

 The cost of renovating your en-suite bathroom will cost between £6,000 and £8,000.
-Subject to your final choices, our costs are based on a fully project managed, design and installation service.
-This offers added peace of mind from concept to completion and aftercare.
+Subject to your final choices, our costs are based on a fully project-managed design and installation service.
+This offers added peace of mind, from concept to completion and aftercare.

-Contractor depending, it is possible to have works completed for less than this amount.
+Contractor depending, it's possible to have works completed for less than this amount.
 By designing the room yourself, sourcing your own products and contacting the relevant tradespeople you may be able to save yourself up to £2,000.
 With that saving however, comes the requirement of project managing and coordinating the works yourself.
 Likewise, you would have to deal with any issues as and when they arise.
 These could arise before, during or after works are complete.

-For example; do you have a large master bedroom that you’re wanting to take a corner off, build some stud walls and create your en-suite bathroom in this space?
+For example - do you have a large master bedroom that you’re wanting to take a corner off, build some stud walls and create your en-suite bathroom in this space?
 Or are you wanting to knock through your bedroom wall to an adjoining box room and convert the unused space into an en-suite facility?
-Whatever you’re thinking there are different cost implications involved.
+Whatever you’re thinking, there are different cost implications involved.